silvuss/silvuss-forcom/README.md

 ## Current major problems

-Currently, according to the value of the `intendedLength` parameter, some words in the comments may be unintentionally divided into two parts, the first part being left in one line, and the second part being moved to the next line.
+Currently, depending on the value of the `intendedLength` parameter, some words in the comments may be unintentionally divided into two parts, the first part being left in one line, and the second part being moved to the next line.

 ## Environment, tools and technologies used

-1. This utility is written for the greater part in the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)), and for the smaller part in the [makefile language](https://en.wikipedia.org/wiki/Make_(software)#Makefile).
+1. Programming languages:
+    - [C language](https://en.wikipedia.org/wiki/C_(programming_language)) (the whole utility except the `makefile` file) – C99 standard;
+    - [makefile language](https://en.wikipedia.org/wiki/Make_(software)#Makefile) (only the `makefile` file).
+2. There was used two environments to compile this utility:
+    1. First one:
-2. The compiler used to compile it is the [GNU GCC](https://gcc.gnu.org/), version 8.2.1 20181105 (Red Hat 8.2.1-5) (GCC).
+        - The compiler used to compile it is the [GNU GCC](https://gcc.gnu.org/), version 8.2.1 20181105 (Red Hat 8.2.1-5) (GCC).
-3. The operating system used to compile and test it is Linux; distribution: [Fedora](https://getfedora.org/) Workstation 29; [kernel](https://www.kernel.org/) version: 4.19.6-300.fc29.x86_64.
+        - The operating system used to compile it is Linux; distribution: [Fedora](https://getfedora.org/) Workstation 29; [kernel](https://www.kernel.org/) version: 4.19.6-300.fc29.x86_64.
+        - The architecture of the processor used to run the operating system is x86-64.
+    2. Second one: default Travis CI environment for the C language; for details, see the following sections in the Travis CI documentation: [CI environment for C Projects](https://docs.travis-ci.com/user/languages/c/#ci-environment-for-c-projects) and [Infrastructure and environment notes](https://docs.travis-ci.com/user/for-beginners/#infrastructure-and-environment-notes).
+3. The operating system used to test it is the same as the first one for compilation.
-4. The architecture of the processor used to run the operating system is x86-64.
+4. The architecture of the processor used to run the operating system for testing is x86-64.

+### A note about Travis CI's configuration

+I use [Travis CI](https://travis-ci.org/) publishing this project on GitHub.
+In order that this project build configuration conforms to the default build configuration that Travis uses for projects written in the C language, I had to set the `script` parameter in the `.travis.yml` configuration file to `make`.

+Also, in order that this project conforms to the default configuration of the gcc compiler version that Travis uses, I had to change the `gcc` command in the makefile to use the C99 C standard.

+For details on the default Travis's configuration for projects written in the C language, see the article "[Building a C Project](https://docs.travis-ci.com/user/languages/c/)" in Travis's documentation.